metrorailings/OwlBlog/content/posts/week-6-supercontest-picks.md

 Besides, I'd rather trust Carson Wentz over Kirk Cousins.

+**Postmortem:** The Eagles have lost their pass rushing edge.
+And without that ability to rush the passer effectively, Philadelphia's entire defensive backfield has been exposed.
+The Vikings had a ball of a time airing out the ball against a hopeless Eagles secondary.
+Kirk Cousins finally rekindled things with Stefon Diggs, though I still have my doubts about whether their relationship can survive road trips...

 ***

 ##### Titans @ _Broncos_ (-2)

 Maybe I'm falling for a trap here, but the Broncos being such short favorites against another formulaic team in the Titans seems wrong to me.
 Granted, the Broncos defense isn't built as well as the Bills defense that stoned the Tennessee offense last week, but Vic Fangio should prepare this team well against a Titans team that identifies as a run-first unit.

+**Postmortem:** Mariota is trash.
+I'm so happy I called this one correctly.